Amtrix/webdash/README.md

 <h3>Report Build State</h3>
 Able to analyze the output of an executable and report if errors were found in the output.
 <h3>Report Repo State</h3>
-Analyzed the current directory for uncomitted git changes.
+Analyzes the current directory for uncomitted git changes.